-- 2) they spoke as a private citizen rather than a public employee; and - 3) the relevant speech was a substantial or motivating factor in the adverse employment action.
-88
+- 1) they spoke on a matter of public concern; - 2) they spoke as a private citizen rather than a public employee; and - 3) the relevant speech was a substantial or motivating factor in the adverse employment action.90

-If the employee succeeds in proving all three criteria, then the city government must show that either (4) it had an adequate justification for treating the employee different than other members or the public 89 or (5) it would have taken the adverse employment action even absent the protected speech.
-90
+If the employee succeeds in proving all three criteria, then the city government must show that either (4) it had an adequate justification for treating the employee different than other members or the public91 or (5) it would have taken the adverse employment action even absent the protected speech.92

 The first factor in the test is relatively straightforward.
-Matters of public concern can range from taxes to wrongdoing within a department to racial equity.
-91 But matters of public concern do not include, for example, issues relating to the employee's shift schedule or lunches stolen from the breakroom.
+Matters of public concern can range from taxes to wrongdoing within a department to racial equity.93 But matters of public concern do not include, for example, issues relating to the employee's shift schedule or lunches stolen from the breakroom.

 The second factor is more complicated.
-A city employee acts as a private citizen when their speech (1) is directed towards a person who they would not normally interact with in their daily work and (2) does not interfere with the regular operation of the city.
-92 When a city employee makes statements "pursuant to their official duties," however, they are not speaking as a private citizen, and their speech is not protected.
-93 For example, courts have found that writing an internal memorandum that arose out of an employee's usual responsibility to advise their supervisor was not protected speech.
-94 Writing a letter to the editor in a newspaper, however, is protected.
-95 (Importantly, it does not matter what an employee's job description says; the question is a practical one that considers an employee's actual tasks and duties, not any formalized job description or employment agreement.)
-96
+A city employee acts as a private citizen when their speech (1) is directed towards a person who they would not normally interact with in their daily work and (2) does not interfere with the regular operation of the city.94 When a city employee makes statements "pursuant to their official duties," however, they are not speaking as a private citizen, and their speech is not protected.95 For example, courts have found that writing an internal memorandum that arose out of an employee's usual responsibility to advise their supervisor was not protected speech.96 Writing a letter